shadow-robot/aurora/README.md

 ```shell
 [490.757853] IPv6: ADDRCONF(NETDEV_CHANGE): enp0s25: link becomes ready
 ```
-In the above example, ‘enp0s25’ is the ethercatinterface that is needed.
+In the above example, ‘enp0s25’ is the ethercat_interface that is needed.

 ## How to run docker-deploy playbook ##